 SEND Acronyms Decoded: Every Abbreviation Teachers Need

 SEND documentation is saturated with acronyms.
 A newly qualified teacher reading their first EHCP will encounter SALT, OT, EP, CAMHS, SEMH, and dozens more, often with no glossary attached.
 Annual review paperwork assumes you already know what APDR means.
 Referral forms reference TAC, TAF, and MASH without explanation.
-This guide decodes every abbreviation you will encounter in UK special educational needs provision, grouped by category and explained in plain English with classroom context.
+This guide explains every abbreviation you will meet in UK special educational needs provision.
+They are grouped by category and explained in plain English with classroom context.

 These twenty acronyms appear in virtually every SEND document, meeting, and conversation in UK schools.
 If you learn nothing else from this guide, learn these.